Optimal price management in retail energy markets: an impulse control problem with asymptotic estimates: Conclusions

 To the best of our knowledge, the approach we present is original, and asymptotic estimates for impulse control problems have never been provided before.
 In particular, we would like to underline the scope and potentialities of impulse controls for optimization problems in energy markets.

 Several directions are possible to further develop the results here presented.
 For example, more structured models for the wholesale price can be considered (e.g., mean-reverting model for $S_t$), as well as different models for the market share function.
 In these cases, careful analyses are needed to study the properties of the optimal controls, as analytical existence results and semi-explicit formulas would no longer be possible.
+Furthermore, it would be interesting to consider the extension of the techniques in Alvarez \cite{Alvarez04-AMO} and Alvarez and Lempa \cite{AlvarezLempa08} to the case of two-sided impulse control problems, i.e., problems where the continuation region is a bounded interval.

-\emph{Acknowledgements.} We would like to thank René Aïd, Luciano Campi, Giorgia Callegaro and Tiziano Vargiolu for fruitful discussions and remarks.
+\emph{Acknowledgements.} The author would like to thank René Aïd, Luciano Campi, Giorgia Callegaro, Tiziano Vargiolu and the anonymous referees for their valuable comments and suggestions.